hwfwalton/JRRayCaster/README.txt

 j = look left
 k = look right

-While the it is currently not in a particularly impressive state, it would be easy to expand it greatly from here.
-Adding textures would be trivial and the map can be enlarged and customized easily by using node tags.
+Though it is in a somewhat basic state, it would be easy to expand it greatly from here.
+Textures can be added through the Map class.